Getting Involved & Supporting Fruitslice

 - Radical but grounded

-- Personal but political
+- Personal and political

-- Purposeful but playful
+- Purposeful and playful

 - Generous but critical

-- Experimental but clear
+- Experimental and clear

 What we are not interested in: